labs15-career-endorsement-tracker/backend/README.md

 5. Run migrations and seeds
     -   migrations **yarn knex:migrate:latest**
     -   seeds **yarn knex:seed:run**
-6.  **yarn dev** to run the server using the development environment
+6. Run **yarn dev** to connect to your local server, using the development environment

 To run the test server

 1. Create a database in your postgres server called `test_endrsd`
-2. Add environment variable to _.env_
+2. Add the following environment variable to the _.env_ file:
     - TEST_DATABASE_URL
 3. **yarn test** to start server using testing environment